Skip to content

 • POST /recordings/stop: Stops the recording of a room.

 • GET /recordings: Lists all recordings stored in the S3 bucket.
-This endpoint also allows filtering recordings by room name or room ID.
+This endpoint also allows filtering recordings by room ID.

 • GET /recordings/:recordingName: Retrieves a recording from the S3 bucket and returns it as a stream.